New President appointed at Burton Chamber’s Annual General Meeting.

 “My plans are to continue building on the role and reach of this Chamber”, continued Simon Chapman.

-The new President plans to further develop the Chamber’s role and influence in all areas of activity where it can support and improve commercial opportunities for the wider business community in the changing circumstances that affect commerce, trade and industry.
+The new President plans to further develop the Chamber’s role and influence in all areas of activity where it can support and improve commercial opportunities for the wider business community.

 “I am planning on working with the Institute of Asian Businesses to encourage more of their businesses to join our Chamber and increase the proportion of them in our membership”, Mr Chapman remarked.